ashleyolson477/fischertechnik-lambda/README.md

    Subscribes to local MQTT topics and relays telemetry to AWS IoT Core using secure MQTT over TLS.
 Also receives cloud commands and forwards them to the local broker.

 5. **AWS IoT Core:**
-   Cloud-based MQTT broker that securely transmits messages between the factory system and AWS services.
+   Cloud-based MQTT broker that securely transmits messages between the factory system and AWS services using Node-RED.

 6. **Amazon CloudWatch Logs and Metrics:**
    Logs MQTT payloads for debugging and updates dashboards with factory telemetry (e.g., stock, order status).